 All residence halls have heat/smoke detectors in the hallways and heat/smoke detectors mounted on the ceilings of individual student rooms.
 Each hall and all buildings on campus are equipped with fire extinguishers and pull boxes.
 Fire equipment is not to be used for any reason other than putting out fires.
 Tampering with fire equipment may be grounds for dismissal from the University.

-To avoid fire hazards, smoking cigarettes, burning candles or incense or other similar open flame devices, and using space heaters, electric heaters and halogen lamps is not permitted in the residence halls.
+To avoid fire hazards, smoking cigarettes, burning candles or incense or other similar open flame devices, and using space heaters, electric heaters, or halogen lamps is not permitted in the residence halls.
 Ceiling hangings of any kind, including flags, drapes, tapestries, sheets, etc. are also prohibited.
-The storage of BBQ grills, charcoal, lighter fluid and propane is prohibited on university grounds and facilities.
-Use of BBQ grills is allowed outside ONLY with permission from USM Campus Police.
+Storing BBQ grills, charcoal, lighter fluid, and propane is prohibited on university grounds and facilities.
+BBQ grills may be allowed outside ONLY with permission from USM Campus Police.

 Furnishings in student rooms vary from hall to hall; however, general items include a bed, desk, bureau, desk chair and closets (or wardrobes).
 Apartments in Upperclass Hall have a kitchen table and four kitchen chairs, sofa and living room chair.
 Please do not remove furniture from rooms, or you will be billed.
 Talk to your Resident Assistant or Resident Director if there are problems with your furniture.

 Students in enhanced occupancy rooms are initially supplied with a bed and desk per student, and can coordinate sharing closet and drawer space.
 The additional desk can be removed, and students in an enhanced occupancy room can request an additional Microfridge.
 Please contact your Resident Director to arrange these changes.